-PS-720 - Internship

-(This Course Must Be Requested and Topic Submitted by Student for Approval.)
+PS-720 - Internship 8 semester hours credit (This Course Must Be Requested and Topic Submitted by Student for Approval.)

 PS-735 - Research Project

 This project consists of the student's selecting an area of theological study to do research and writing.
 (This Course Must Be Requested and Topic Submitted by Student for Approval.)